XiangmingKA/academic-kickstart4/content/project/4 A Unity3D Tank Game/index.md

 I am fully responsible for all the game development and design as the course project in Game Engine Architecture at UESTC in 2018.

 It showcased my abilities to:
-1. C# programming for Unity 3D.
+1. C# Programming for Unity 3D.
-2. Set up terrain, vegetation, and scenes in Unity 3D.
+2. Set up the terrain, vegetation, and scenes in Unity 3D.
 3. Multiplayer game model programming.
 4. Complex modeling.